mt-class/uiuc-2016/ling506_hw2.md

 it to search over permutations of English phrases &mdash; should permit you to find more probable translations of the input French sentences than the ones found by the baseline system.

-This assignment differs from Homework 1, in that there is no hidden evaluation measure.
-The <tt>grade</tt> program will tell you the probability of your output, and whoever finds the most probable output will receive the most points.
+The <tt>grade</tt> program will tell you the probability of your output.

 ## The Challenge